The Dean's International Postgraduate Research Scholarships for the Faculty of Science

 No. Applicants must be still enrolled and completing the final year of an eligible degree, please see Eligibility Criteria for more details.

-I have completed and graduated from a 3 year Bachelors of Science degree and am now doing a separate Masters degree, am I eligible?
+I have completed and graduated from a 3 year Bachelors of Science degree and am now studying a separate Masters degree, am I eligible?

 No. These scholarships are awarded to international students currently enrolled and completing a four-year Bachelors degree in Science or a four-year Bachelors/Honours/Masters degree in Science.
 You may wish to review the other scholarship opportunities available for international students.